daliayan/ProjectOne/README.md

 # FamousPhotographers

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
+Welcome to Famous Photograpers!
+From the terminal window you will use the directory to access the `famous_photographers` file.
+To experiment with the code, run ` ./bin/select_photographer ` for an interactive prompt.
+Users should follow the directions in the prompt to learn more about Famous Photographers.
+In this directory, you'll also find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/famous_photographers`.
-To experiment with that code, run `bin/select_photographer` for an interactive prompt.

-# ABOUT: This command line interface allows the user to select a photographers name from a numbered list.
-From there the user can access information from their selected photographer.
-Users have the option of clicking a link to directly purchase the photographers book from Amazon, they are presented with a small biography of the photographer as well.
-From the same page users can click a link which would allow them to go directly to the photographers personal page.
+# ABOUT: This command line interface first welcomes the user, followed by an outputted list of Famous Photographers.
+From the terminal, users are allowed to select a photographers name from a numbered list.
+The user can input the corresponding number to access more information from their selected photographer.
+Users are presented with the Photographers name, book title, a short summary about their selected photographer, they have the option of clicking a link to directly purchase the photographers book from Amazon, and lastly a link which would output an image.

-TODO: Delete this and the text above, and describe your gem

 ## Installation